-2.)
-Ensure you receive the proper medical care
+- Ensure that victims receive proper medical care

 Will Insurance Cover My Expenses Following A Car Accident?

-Regardless of your coverage, your insurance company requires you to contact one of its representatives immediately following an auto accident.
-If you fail to report an accident in a timely manner, the insurance company may try to deny you coverage for the accident.
+Regardless of your coverage, every insurance company requires that you to contact one of its representatives immediately following an automobile accident.
+If you fail to report an accident in a timely manner, the insurance company may try to deny coverage.

-In addition to contacting your insurance company, you should file a police report if 1) you are injured or 2) damages to either your vehicle or the other party's exceed a certain amount (this amount varies from state to state, but typically falls between $200 and $500).
-Also, make certain that you receive proper follow-up care for your injuries.
-A personal injury attorney can inform you of your particular state's laws regarding auto accidents.
+In addition to contacting your insurance company, you should file a police report if 1) you are injured or 2) the damage to either vehicle involved in the accident exceeds a certain amount (this amount varies from state to state, but typically falls between $200 and $500).
+Also, be sure to receive proper follow-up care for your injuries.
+An attorney from Iannella & Mummolo can inform you of your particular state's laws regarding automobile accidents.

 No-Fault and At-Fault Laws: How Do These Affect My Case?

 Liability laws vary from state to state.
 Approximately half of all states have adopted no-fault liability laws, which deem everyone involved in a car accident responsible for her/his own damages.
 However, most of these states allow exceptions to these laws, particularly if a person sustains a serious personal injury or if property damage exceeds a specific amount.
 The other half of the states have enacted at-fault liability laws, which require the responsible party to pay damages for everyone injured in the accident.